-Fantasy League use the international break to bring you the first Fantasy League England team of the 2011/12 season.
-This is how the England team would line up against Bulgaria and Wales if Fabio Capello picked his team purely based on Fantasy League points.
+Fantasy League use the international break to bring you the second Fantasy League England team of the 2011/12 season.
+This is how the England team would line up against Montenegro on Friday night if Fabio Capello picked his team purely based on Fantasy League points.

 Each week the Goals Guide will take a look back at the weekend's action, review all the goals and explain any dubious assists.
-This weekend was a terrible one for north London, as Manchester ran riot.
+This week, there were big wins for Fulham, Chelsea and Manchester City, while Arsenal lost again.

 Andy Johnson was the top points scoring player at the weekend after netting a hat-trick as Fulham beat QPR 6 - 0.
 Frank Lampard also scored three goals as Chelsea demolished Bolton by five goals to one.